-Our multidisciplinary team spans the globe convening knowledge and best practices with the support of our corporate partners, to ensure communities impacted by resource operations flourish.
-Essential to our success are deep collaborative relationships formed with community members.
-It is here that human potential propers alongside economic sustainability and best-practices in environmental impact.
+Our multidisciplinary team spans the globe convening knowledge and best practices with the support of our corporate partners to ensure communities impacted by resource operations flourish.
+Essential to our success is the deep collaborative relationships formed with community members.
+Here, human potential propers alongside economic sustainability and best practices in environmental impact.

 Paul Conibear